johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 <br/><br/>

-You should now have both ancient protein samples downloaded and properly formatted in 2 files: H_antecessor.fa, Gigantopethicus.fa .
+You should now have both ancient protein samples downloaded and properly formatted in 2 files: "H_antecessor.fa" & "Gigantopethicus.fa" .
 If all 3 pipelines were installed without an error and the data was successfully downloaded, then congratulations , we can now start our phylogenetic reconstruction!